 The website quality check performed by Browser shots is a fairly accurate indication of how a website will appear in a multitude of browsers and helps designers check website quality for glaring errors in a single batch.

 quality by knowing what’s wrong with your website

 Although it has a fairly limited free version, the tool at accessibility report at http://try.powermapper.com/ is a great place for web designers to check website quality for common accessibility errors, as well as a host of other free tests such as:

 Use Pingdom Tools to check for website quality

-The results are formatted into easy to understand graphics, with a colour coded breakdown to indicate each stage of the load process to help website designers check website quality against load balancing and potential hosting issues.
+The results are formatted into easy to understand graphics.
+With a breakdown to indicate each stage of the load process.
+This helps designers check website quality against load balancing.

-For example in the report generated below I’m able to immediately see several CSS and JS files that I don’t need to load, and remove them from my website to improve load times and ensure a smooth experience for users.
+For example, I’m able to see several CSS and JS files that I don’t need to load and remove them to improve load times.

 Check website quality for SEO

-Search engine optimization is of course the goal of many website owners, and there are a couple great tools designed to help meet Google’s Webmaster Guidelines.
+Search engine optimization is, of course, the goal of many website owners, and there are a couple of great tools designed to help meet Google’s Webmaster Guidelines.
 The first is SEO Worker’s free tool for reporting on a webpage performance.
-What I like best about it is that the tool automatically includes video links from Google explaining why certain practices are best.
+What I like best is that it includes video links from Google explaining why certain practices are best.

-While there are a lot of great tools out there designed to check website quality for a price, there are also a lot of really powerful free tools for web designers to use.
+There are lots of powerful free tools for web designers to use.
 If I’ve missed any that you think should be listed, please let me know in the comments below.